Flame1994/message-chat/README.md

 through Eloquent and load data from the related models.

 ### Controllers
 Controllers are responsible for controlling the flow of the application over the HTTP requests.
-A request with link to a function within a specified controller, which will then be passed along to a **Service**.
+A request will link to a function within a specified controller, which will then be passed along to a **Service**.
 We have two Controllers called **UserController** and **MessageController**.

 ### Services
 The logic is written within the Services.
 Incoming requests, validation and responses are all handled by a Service.